Harsger/ROOTpostprocessing/README.txt

  combines or manipulates these according defined function or specifications values are matched by bin number

- arguments in parameter-file per output-graph :
+ arguments in parameter-file per output-histogram :
 <resultsHistName1> <rawData1> (<additionalSpecifications1>)
 <resultsHistName2> <rawData2> (<additionalSpecifications2>)
  the <additionalSpecifications> should contain